 Counting months from zero

-Many programming languages start counting months one number before we would, which sounds odd at first.
+Many programming languages start counting months one number before we would.
 It’s like saying January is “month zero” and December is “month eleven”.

 const months = [